By Kasasa | 02/28/2020

 Step three: determine buyer personas

 Once you have your data, you should start to notice patterns to create specific groups or buyer personas.
 These groups should be large enough that they can become valuable segments to your business, but niche enough that you can tailor messaging towards their specific needs.
-For community financial institutions, Kasasa has identified 12 examples of buyer personas based on location, age, and economic status.
-Check them out below.
+For community financial institutions, Kasasa works with a company called Personicx to determine buyer personas based on location, age, and economic status.
+Check out an example below.

 Step four: target your message